Understanding the foreclosure process in FL is an important part of navigating your own home foreclosure.

-Connect with us by calling (321) 652-1656 or through our contact page to have us walk you through the specific foreclosure process here locally in Melbourne and all areas of Brevard County.
+Connect with us by calling (321) 652-1656 or through our contact page to have us walk you through the specific foreclosure process here locally in Melbourne.

 In either scenario, foreclosure typically doesn’t go to court until 3-6 months of missed payments have elapsed.
 Usually (but not always), a lender will send out many notices that you are in arrears – overdue or behind in your payment.

 - Your mortgage lender must file suit in the court system.